dboyd42/help-desk/Hardware and Devices/Display and Graphics/DisplayLink/Streaming Errors with Displaylink on macOS M1.md

 ### Step 1: Download an Outdated Firefox

 You can use any Firefox version up to 105.x.
-  - :warning: If using 105.x, disable auto-upgrade by pressing `⌘,` upon launch, then deselect `automatic updates` (search `update` for faster results)

 I went ahead a tested [Firefox 91.0.1][ff-9101] which can be downloaded from the official Mozilla website.